lgmorand/aks-workshop/_entries/03-01 challenge1.md

 #### Enable the Cluster Autoscaler

-Update the user node pool (e.g., `userpool`) of your AKS cluster to enable the autoscaler and define the minimum number of nodes to 1 and the maximum to 3.
+Update the user node pool that you created in a [previous section](./#deploy) (e.g., `userpool`) of your AKS cluster to enable the autoscaler and define the minimum number of nodes to 1 and the maximum to 3.

 {% collapsible %}